ar-io/ar-io-node/docs/windows-setup.md

      ```
      docker compose up -d --build
      ```
-     - Explanation of tags:
+     - Explanation of flags:
         - `up`: Start the Docker containers.
         - `-d`: Run the containers as background processes (detached mode).
         - `--build`: Build a new container for the project.
-Use this tag when you make changes to the code or environmental variables.
+Use this flag when you make changes to the code or environmental variables.
    - If prompted by the firewall, allow access for Docker when requested.